College basketball: NCAA Division III

-The most recent change to the roster of D-III conferences came in 2020, when the American Collegiate Athletic Association merged into the Capital Athletic Conference.

 NAIA

 From 1992 to 2020, the NAIA operated separate Division I and Division II men's and women's basketball championships; the distinction between the two divisions was that D-I schools awarded basketball scholarships while D-II schools chose not to.
-Basketball divisions were abolished after the 2019–20 season, and from 2020 to 2021 single men's and women's championships will be held.
+Basketball divisions were abolished after the 2019–20 season, and single men's and women's championships have been held since then.